 Liability Coverage for Personal Injury and Property Damage Claims

 When you are facing liability for this type of loss, the policy will cover the cost of defense and the amount recovered by the plaintiff up to the policy limit.
 While policy limits generally start at $100,000, most industry experts recommend obtaining at least $300,000 in coverage.
-Many homeowners desire even higher policy limits because of the nature of the types of liability risks that are part of their circumstances.
+Many homeowners desire even higher policy limits because of the nature of the types of liability risks that are part of their circumstances or their net worth.
 Another option is to purchase excess or umbrella coverage which includes claims based on slander and libel and higher policy limits.

 Additional Living Expenses (ALE)